 More importantly, given the subject matter of this particular project, Neolothic farmers & foresters, I was fascinated by David who talked passionately about farming on this relatively exposed hillside.
 His knowledge of ‘his place’ was encyclopaedic, having spent many decades tending his livestock through droughts and floods.
 As he explained about the local berries he gathers for his infusions and the places they grow, he mentioned ‘low’ and ‘high’ winds.
 But the context was ‘odd’ and I queried him about them.
 He explained that the ‘high’ winds are winds which move at some distance above the ground, affecting only upper branches of trees, and the woodland canopy, but doing little damage because these are areas of the woodland that are ‘stress-strong’ through repeated movement.

 But after all that, did I listen to the trees?
 Well, yes.
 And it was a wonderful experience.
 There’s never ever real silence, always that complex mixture of breeze, birdsong and leaf-rustle.
-One woodland was partly on the boundary of a golf course on the fringe of a town, but even so once I was a few metres into the dense foliage there was little sound save that which the woods themselves created, accompanied by the higher notes created by water tinkling down the little burn to feed the River Clyde.
+Jock’s Gill woodland is partly on the boundary of a golf course on the fringe of the town, but even so once I was a few metres into the dense foliage there was little sound save that which the woods themselves created, accompanied by the higher notes created by water tinkling down the little burn to feed the River Clyde.

 In each woodland I tried to think ‘neolithic’ – to wonder about the ways our ancestors might have responded to these spaces, to the dark, the light, the rot and decay, but also the burgeoning new life.
 Its not easy.
 Often I simply closed my eyes and just ‘felt’ what was around me – the sensation of the breeze on my face, an insect crawling across my hand, the heat from the sun coming, going, coming, going as higher branches responded to the breeze and moved aside, to and fro, allowing shafts of light to spill through onto me.
 I realised in one woodland glade that the locations of various individual plants across the woodland floor was no accident simply a natural response to where life-giving light was spilling through the broken canopy.